CNielsen94/GreenTrac/README.md

 # GreenTracCoder: Qualitative Coding Analysis Tool

 GreenTracCoder is a Streamlit-based application for processing, analyzing, and comparing qualitative coding data.
-It's designed to help researchers analyze policy documents using a combination of AI-powered LLM analysis and traditional NVivo coding techniques, with robust inter-rater reliability (IRR) measurement capabilities.
+It's designed to help researchers analyze policy documents using a combination of AI-powered LLM analysis (Google's Gemini API) and traditional NVivo coding techniques, with robust inter-rater reliability (IRR) measurement capabilities and experiment tracking.

 ## Features